 One of the most important goals of Preventive Dentistry is to help patients maintain their teeth for life.
 When a tooth becomes compromised to the point that the pulp inside becomes inflamed or infected, root canal treatment may be the solution that allows us to save your tooth.

 The pulp is the innermost part of a tooth, containing nerve fibres and blood vessels.
 The tooth exterior usually protects it, but there are still many situations that can lead to the pulp becoming damaged, including:

 - Deep decay that extends to the tooth interior

 - Extensive dental work

 There are a few symptoms that might indicate the need for root canal treatment.
 One of the most common and distinct is painful sensitivity to both hot and cold, which often progresses into a constant, ongoing toothache.
 However, sometimes the tooth pulp can deteriorate without any signs at all.

 If pulpal inflammation doesn’t resolve and goes untreated, the tooth pulp will eventually die and usually becomes infected by oral bacteria.
-This infection follows the root canals down to the jawbone where it can cause infection and damage of the bone itself.
-At this stage the tooth is usually very painful to touch and chew with.
+This infection follows the root canals down to the jawbone where it can cause infection and damage to the bone itself.
+At this stage, the tooth is usually very painful to touch and chew with.
 Left untreated, the pain will escalate, an abscess will form and the tooth will eventually need to be removed.